ahardy42/tizen-console/README.md

 This is a package for adding a console window **React** component to a Tizen App running on a Samsung TV.
 Anything you have logged to the console will show up (excluding any filtered logs). there is an input for calling functions. anything you write into the input will be logged when you hit the enter key.

+This package is a work in progress!! feel free to submit PRs for new and better features!

 ## Installation:

 To install all dependencies run: